 How Can SaaS eCommerce Platforms Expand into Southeast Asia - Part 2

-There is as much hype as mystery around the potential of Asian eCommerce market.
+There is as much hype as the mystery around the potential of the Asian eCommerce market.
 One such a shady topic is, in particular, the southeastern region, which is still awaiting its moment of glory.
 Let’s delve into why this market is worth targeting right now, before it has turned oversaturated, and how to earn your place in the sun of Southeast Asia.

-Last week we have posted a first part of our research about Southeast Asia (SEA) as undiscovered fertile soil for eCommerce.
+Last week we have posted the first part of our research about Southeast Asia (SEA) as undiscovered fertile soil for eCommerce.
 If you haven’t read it yet, follow this link.
 Now we’d like to continue the discussion.

-Main 2017 eCommerce trends in the SEA region
+Main eCommerce Trends in the SEA Region

 As long as locally based entrepreneurs are nutting out how to win a larger share on the market, new trends emerge.
 Of course, marketing agencies keep up never missing a chance to recognize the market demand and create a forecast.
 So, here are the trends shaping the whole region today that they suggest:

-1. Retailers strive to go omnichannel.
+1. Retailers strive to go omnichannel

 Sellers are challenged to build smooth offline and online client experiences in the way that the appropriate brand strategies would synergize, not compete.
 Being immersive is a key to success as long as no shopping platform is leading.
 For SaaS eCommerce vendors, this creates an urgent need to learn how to integrate data within multiple shopping carts and marketplaces easily, cheap, and fast.

-2. Fast delivery is even more important than low prices.
+2. Fast delivery is even more important than low prices

 Unlike for many other Asian markets, the same-day door-to-door delivery is crucial for SEA region.
 Because brick-n-mortar infrastructure and logistics are poorly developed there, consumers have no choice but to look for goods they urgently need online.
 However, since online payment methods are not regarded as reliable, people prefer to pay cash and are ready to spend more on the same-day delivery.

-3. eCommerce market players choose marketing automation.
+3. eCommerce market players choose marketing automation

 According to Econsultancy, marketing automation tools were among the top priorities for almost 40% of companies in 2016.
 Hence, there is no wonder that this year entrepreneurs are actively implementing the last year’s intentions.
 The motives are obvious: marketing automation allows to reasonably optimize costs as long as doubled sales do not require doubled workforce.

-4. sCommerce is thriving among the SMBs.
+4. sCommerce is thriving among the SMBs

 The fact is, Facebook and the Internet are synonyms in some parts of the SEA region.
 80% of digital users choose popular social media to reach sellers and around 50% share their experience online.
 Here is how it works: a consumer interested in buying a product connects with a retailer on Facebook, agrees to make the purchase, and then arranges for payment and delivery on a peer-to-peer basis.

-Hot industries in the SEA
+Hot Industries in the SEA

 All the tendencies mentioned above form a thriving ground for the SaaS eCommerce solution providers.
 Current market challenges like delivery issues and ubiquitous social media domination create a very specific demand.
 Thus, it makes sense for software enterprises to particularly focus on the following industries if they want to conquer the SEA region: